×

 Subtitles are all about ensuring your audience can understand a spoken foreign language.

 It’s important to note a particular type of subtitles called Subtitles for the Deaf and Hard-of-Hearing (SDH).
-SDH includes both dialogue translations and non-speech audio elements.
-Apart from the translation benefits.
+This includes both dialogue translations and non-speech audio elements.
 SDH subtitles can benefit all foreign, deaf and hard-of-hearing viewers.

 If you want to enhance your accessibility to your typical audience, closed captions are your choice.
 People with hearing loss or hearing impairment can enjoy and appreciate your content.